 The shoulder is one of the largest and most complex joints in the body.
 It is formed where the humerus (upper arm bone) fits into the scapula (shoulder blade), like a ball and socket.
 There are supporting muscles, ligaments and tendons whose job is making the shoulder move in the correct motion.
 These muscles are also very important for our posture.

-How mobile good is your shoulder mobility?
 Give this quick shoulder mobility check a go with these three simple steps.

 Were you able to complete all three without restriction, pain or jerky movement?